-Jadis recommends using the Orchestra DiP with loudspeakers of at least 90dB sensitivity.
-Certainly, the higher the sensitivity, the less you risk pushing the amp into areas where absolute power limitations matter.
+sensitivity, the less you risk pushing the amp into areas where absolute power limitations matter.
 But, the amp does not shriek when pushed hard.
 Bass is very deep and full-sounding - those 6CA7EHs produce satisfying weight.
-The treble is smooth and clean, with a nice midband and the overall sound is clear and open, with an attractive rich tonal bloom - warm, detailed, and surprisingly powerful.
+The treble is smooth and clean, with a nice midband and the overall sound is clear and open, with an attractive rich tonal strongly profiled.
+Jadis recommends using the Orchestra DiP with loudspeakers of at least 90dB sensitivity.
+Certainly, the higher the bloom - warm, detailed and surprisingly powerful.
 The Orchestra DiP doesn't hard-clip when pushed.
-Many amplifiers - especially transistor types - get very nasty and break-up completely if you reach or exceed maximum output.
+Many amplifiers, especially transistor types, get very nasty and break-up completely if you reach or exceed maximum output.
 Even pushed hard, all you hear on this one is a mild coarsening.
-We tried heavy choral music with prominent female voices and loud synthesiser pop; even at difficult climactic moments the sound held together extremely well.
+We tried heavy choral music with prominent female voices and loud synthesiser pop and, even at difficult climactic moments, the sound held together extremely well.
 Only a hint of congestion and a little compression gave the game away.

-We mention this because, coming from a Musical Fidelity kW-750 power amp, a 40watt valve amp like the Jadis might have seemed a touch under-powered.
+We mention this because, coming from a Musical Fidelity kW-750 power amp, a 40-watt valve amp like the Jadis might have seemed a touch under-powered.
 But this is one instance where the spec only tells part of the story.

-But the Orchestra DiP hides its limitations remarkably well.
+The Orchestra DiP hides its limitations remarkably well.
 Given efficient loudspeakers, the amplifier sounds like its coasting and handles difficult demanding music with impressive nonchalance.